 Lightning Bolt Tattoo

 A lightning bolt is a popular design for those wanting something small and minimal but still bold.
-By placing this design somewhere extremely hidden, like the top of the thigh, it makes the design feel more intimate and personal.
+This ultra-thin design nestles perfectly into your inner elbow.

-Another popular break-out tattoo design this year was a beautiful and fat little cherub.
-You can customize them in so many ways: color or no color, flying or resting, trumpets or no. This design is all about the blackwork and focuses on the figure to make it feel realistic.
+Another popular breakout tattoo design this year was a beautiful little cherub.
+You can customize them in so many ways: color or no color, flying or resting, trumpets or not.
+This design is all about the blackwork and focuses on the figure to make it feel realistic.

 Camping Under The Stars Tattoo

 Ear tattoos are another emerging trend in the tattoo industry, and it’s a great idea for those who want something minimal and intimate.
 Because the space is so small, in/on-ear tattoos tend to be simple, like this design with two curling lines and one central connection.

 Musical Heart Tattoo

 Hearts are always a great design idea because of just how customizable they are.
 This design looks like a music sheet turned into a heart for those who love music, but there are a world of personalization opportunities.